vysecurity/IPFilter/README.md

 - Country-based filtering
 - CSV output option with detailed location information
 - Ability to split output by country into separate files
+- Interactive map visualization with heat maps and statistics

 ## Installation